 Day 1: Flight to Port Moresby

-Air Niugini has direct flights to Port Moresby from Sydney, Brisbane, Cairns and Townsville.
+Air Niugini has direct flights to Port Moresby from Brisbane, Sydney and Cairns.
 Trekkers can book directly with Adventure Kokoda or make their own arrangements.
 Trekkers arranging connecting flights should plan on arriving at least three hours before the scheduled departure time - otherwise they might make the connection but their baggage won't.

 Your journey begins on arrival at Jackson’s Airfield in Port Moresby – capital city of ‘the land of the unexpected’.

 Formerly known as 7-mile strip, Jackson’s airfield commemorates Squadron Leader John Jackson DFC, Commanding Officer of 75 Squadron, who was killed when Japanese fighters shot him down over Mount Lawes, to the north of the airstrip in April 1942.
 Today, Jackson’s Aerodrome is Port Moresby’s international airport.

 On arrival at the airport you are met by our Adventure Kokoda staff who will load your gear and drive you to the Sogeri Lodge.

 The road to Sogeri was built in three stages over a forty-year period.
 Until 1923, the road only went as far as Sapphire Creek at Eighteen Mile (during the war distances from Port Moresby were marked with ‘mile’ pegs and used to identify the location of army units.
 These were retained after the war and the markers are now official names).
 Those who wished to travel beyond this point had to use a mule trail which led to the top of Hombrum Bluff and along the top to Manurinumu Village.
 In 1923 the road was extended to Rouna and in 1942 it was extended through the Rouna Pass onto the Sogeri Plateau.